kylejschultz/pc-playbook/README.md

 # pc-playbook
 Repo for my Ansible Playbook to run when a fresh install is done to take some of the tedium out of the twice-annual Windows reinstalls.
+Currently, there is no playbook, but I'm trying to keep track of apps that I will want to make sure I carry over to a clean installation of Windows.

 ## List of Things I Install
 In somewhat of a loose order: